Vintex176/alx-system_engineering-devops/0x02-shell_redirections/README.md

-output commands used to display or make acommand
+commands for input and output